Trump commutes longtime friend Roger Stone's prison sentence

 Trump, however, has spent much more time trumpeting his decision to commute the sentence of Alice Marie Johnson, who was serving life in prison for nonviolent drug offenses and who came to Trump’s attention after reality star Kim Kardashian West took up her cause.
 Her story was featured in a Trump campaign Super Bowl ad.

-Stone told the AP he expressed his gratitude to the president in the phone call.
+Stone told the AP he expressed his gratitude to Trump in the phone call.

 “You know, he has a great sense of fairness,” Stone said.
 “We’ve been friends for many, many years, and he understands that I was targeted strictly for political reasons.”